itdxer/neupy/site/2015/09/07/password_recovery.rst

 Everithing looks fine.
 But one problem sometimes exists.
 Network can produce string that we didn't teach it.
-This string can looks almost like the password, few replaced symbols.
+This string can looks almost like the password with few different symbols.
-Basicly each trained input vector create local minimum for the Discrete Hopfield Energy Function inside the network.
+Basicly each trained input vector create local minimum inside of the Discrete Hopfield Network.
 The problem is exists when network creates additional local minimum somewhere between input patterns.
+We cann't defend from being hit into it.

 Test it using Monte Carlo
 -------------------------

 Let's test it on a randomly generated passwords.
-For this task we will run Monte Carlo experiment.
+For this task we can use Monte Carlo experiment.

 .. code-block:: python